 Now the concurrence can easily be calculated by \eqref{eq:16} and the result is \cite{18}:

-Dependence of the concurrence on the anisotropy parameter $\gamma$ and the DM parameter $D$ is shown in Figure 1 a).
-One can observe that for small values of the anisotropy parameter the concurrence increases with the increase in the DM interaction, while for small values of the DM interaction with the larger parameter of anisotropy the concurrence decreases with the increase in the parameter $D$.
+Dependence of the concurrence on the anisotropy parameter $\gamma$ and the DM parameter $D$ is shown in Figure \ref{fig:f1} a).
+One can observe that for small values of the anisotropy parameter the concurrence increases with the increase in the DM interaction, while for small values of the DM interaction and the larger parameter of anisotropy the concurrence decreases with the increase in the parameter $D$.
 This leads to the conclusion that the DM interaction tends to suppress the concurrence, while the anisotropy restores it.
-The relative entropy of coherence is calculated according to \eqref{eq:18} and the obtained result is \cite{20}: